garfbradaz/bradaz.utils/README.md

 ##Trello Board for ideas:

-You can track what I'm doing ot planning on doing [here](https://trello.com/b/JTvVlc84/csvreader).
+You can track what I'm doing or planning on doing [here](https://trello.com/b/JTvVlc84/csvreader).